BBC Television Shakespeare: Reception

 Katherine Duncan-Jones, in the Times Literary Supplement, was uncertain.
 She found Ackland admirable and Worth "magnetic", and acknowledged Moshinsky's strong framing of his shots and his portrayal of the power games with the plebeians early in the play.
 The production had the virtues of the director's earlier Cymbeline but also the flaws.
 There was no atmosphere in the battle scenes, and too many dialogue scenes consisted of "peaceful, pictorially composed interiors".
 Howard was "seriously miscast" as Coriolanus, with "extraordinarily affected diction" that would never convince as a military leader.
 The production failed to "rise to real excitement", in large part because Howard had no rapport with Worth and the relationship with Aufidius, which seemed too ambiguous to be explicable, "never fully comes alive".
 Robert Ormsby writes that Moshinsky successfully creates violent spectacles in the battle scenes.
 But he takes exception to Moshinsky's uneven production, removing over 240 lines of dialogue in the first act, mostly from citizens and servants, and focusing his camera in the plebeian scenes mostly on the couple of lead citizens.
-When there are reaction shots of the citizens to Coriolanus' actions, they are often only somewhat visibly resentful.
+When there are reaction shots of the citizens to Coriolanus's actions, they are often only somewhat visibly resentful.
 With many of the scenes reduced to smaller debates, the production loses its sense of the body politic, even giving the sense that "an ignoble cabal is operating against Coriolanus", without giving due blame to his own actions.

 In the Guardian, Nancy Banks-Smith singled out McCallum for praise, as well as the production design, but regretted that the production opted for an "orthodox, classical" approach when it would have strongly suited a modern political interpretation.
 Howard's performance was too big for television, and the style and textual cutting "buried the play in a rather beautiful box".
 For Maurice Charney, there were some wonderful individual performances, and Gwilym made a wonderful contrast to Howard, but this was a "strikingly painterly and static" production where the pieces didn't add up to make "good critical sense" of the play.
 Howard was too old for the role, albeit "splendidly dismissive" and self-assured.
 Worth, although powerful, lacked "the hardness and ferocity for the role", with both Coriolanus and Volumnia too emotional in the final act.
 Charney also found the homoeroticism overdone, preferring it to be an undertone as intended in Shakespeare's text.
 He appreciated the beautifully stylised battle scenes, which showed how far the BBC series had come since its early days, but the mob scenes were too wooden, as if Moshinsky wasn't very interested.